 Social media is also a must-have these days and can help find new customers as well as convert them with promotional offers, discounts, or coupons.
 Keep all of your online accounts, including your website, current and up to date.
 Regularly create interesting content that's relevant to your company.
 To get really serious, consider bringing in a PR firm or exploring print and radio advertising opportunities.

 Protect the success of your business by getting the right insurance policy.
 This prevents against damages, accidents, theft, and lawsuits.
 Common policies for small businesses include workers compensation insurance and general liability.

 You may also want to consider professional liability insurance if your business provides a service as it will cover you if you do something wrong or neglect to do something you should have done while operating your business.
 You can also explore how worthwhile it would be for you to have property insurance, auto insurance, business interruption coverage, life insurance, income insurance, or disability.

 Outside vendors can be extremely helpful in opening a business, whether it's a third-party human resources company or a phone provider.
 They can help your business run more smoothly without you having to figure it out on your own.

 Get creative and collaborate with related businesses in your field; you could even contact popular bloggers to implement a giveaway and reach a new audience.
 You can also promote your brand by helping your local community and partnering with a nonprofit charity in your area.

 If you need help with how to open a business, you can post your job on UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.